lee101/gobed/README.md

 - Go 1.21+
 - 119MB for model weights
 - Optional: CUDA 12.8 for GPU support
-- Optional: AVX-512 CPU for INT8 mode (required for INT8, will crash without it)
+- Optional: AVX-512 CPU for INT8 mode

 ### Model
 Using `sentence-transformers/static-retrieval-mrl-en-v1`: